Asa Hutchinson 2024 presidential campaign: Second debate

-Hutchinson did not qualify for the second Republican debate, falling short of the polling requirement of having at least three percent of the vote in three reputable polls.
-Despite this, Hutchinson stated that he will not drop out, and instead gave himself the goal of consistently polling at four percent before Thanksgiving; he indicated that if he did not reach that self-set goal, then he would drop out of the race.
+Hutchinson did not meet the criteria to participate in the second Republican debate, as he failed to achieve at least three percent support in three respected polls.
+Nevertheless, he announced that he plans to stay in the race and set a personal goal of polling at four percent consistently before Thanksgiving.
+He indicated that if he does not meet this self-imposed target, he would withdraw from the race.

 In lieu of the second debate, Hutchinson had a press conference where he outlined some of his key points.
 Addressing his absence as "You got to think of it as a bye week in the NFL.
 You don't play every weekend.
 You know, necessarily participate in every debate." and went on to elaborate on how he plans on increasing U.S. manufacturing jobs and increasing energy independence.

 His former campaign manager, Rob Burgess, left on October 31, 2023, and was replaced by Alison Williams.